Generative Compositional Augmentations for Scene Graph Prediction: Methods

-Here, one of our key observations is that depending on the evaluation metric and amount of noise in the dataset, we might want to avoid sampling candidates with very high $p_c$ (low $n_c$).
-Therefore, to control for that, we introduce an additional hyperparameter $\alpha$ that allows to filter out candidates with $n_c < \alpha$ by setting their $p_c$ to 0.
+One of our key observations is that depending on the evaluation metric and amount of noise in the dataset, we might want to avoid sampling candidates with very high $\hat{p}_c$ (low $n_c$).
+Therefore, to control for that, we introduce an additional hyperparameter $\alpha$ that allows to filter out candidates with $n_c < \alpha$ by setting their $\hat{p}_c$ to 0.
 This way we can trade-off between upsampling rare and frequent triplets.
 We then normalize $p_c$ to ensure $\sum p_c = 1$ and sample $o^\prime \sim p_c$.
-To further increase the diversity, the final $\hat{o}$ is chosen from the top-k semantic neighbors of $o^\prime$ as in \textsc{Neigh}, including $o^\prime$ itself.
-Compared to \textsc{Rand} and \textsc{Neigh}, the \structn~ strategy directly upsamples required compositions based on the dataset statistics and, at the same time, respects the graph structure.\looseness-1
+To further increase the diversity, the final $\hat{o}$ is chosen from the top-k semantic neighbors of $o^\prime$ as in \textsc{Neigh}, including $o^\prime$ itself. \structn~is a sequential perturbation procedure, where for each node the perturbation is conditioned on the current graph state.
+In contrast, \textsc{Rand} and \textsc{Neigh} perturb all $L\cdot n$ nodes in parallel.\looseness-1

-\textbf{Sampling nodes.} For each perturbation strategy, we define the intensity $L \in \mathbb{R}^{[0,1]}$, which determines the number $L\times n$ of nodes for which we change the category.
-We also found that each scene graph typically has a few central nodes or ``hubs'', which are densely connected to other nodes.
-So, we sample nodes based on their sum of in and out degrees.
-This way we introduce more novel compositions with fewer perturbations.
-Note that \textsc{Rand} and \textsc{Neigh} can perturb all nodes in parallel, while \structn~ is a sequential procedure, where for each node the perturbation is conditioned on the current state of the (perturbed) graph.

 \textbf{Bounding boxes.} Since we perturb only a few nodes, for simplicity we assume that the perturbed graph has the same bounding boxes $B$: $\hat{B}=B$.
-While one can reasonably argue that object sizes and positions vary a lot depending on the category, i.e. ``elephant'' is much larger than ``dog'', we can often find instances disproving that, e.g. if a toy ``elephant'' or a drawing of an elephant is present.
-Empirically we found this approach to work well (please see \suppl~for the experiments with predicting $\hat{B}$ conditioned on $\pgraph$).
+While one can reasonably argue that object sizes and positions vary a lot depending on the category, i.e. ``elephant'' is much larger than ``dog'', we can often find instances disproving that, \eg~if a toy ``elephant'' or a drawing of an elephant is present.
+Empirically we found this approach to work well.
+Please see \S~\ref{sec:pred_box} in \suppl~for the experiments with predicting $\hat{B}$ conditioned on $\pgraph$.